 The procedure involves inserting a titanium post directly into the jawbone.
-If multiple teeth are missing, the doctor may insert a set of posts in the upper or lower jaw to accommodate for Teeth Tomorrow® full arch dental implants.
+If multiple teeth are missing, the doctor may insert a set of posts in the upper or lower jaw to accommodate for Dental Implants® full arch dental implants.
 Our doctors use state-of-the-art equipment for this procedure, including guided implant surgery technology and advanced x-ray systems.

 You can expect some soreness and mild swelling after surgery but this will resolve in a few days.
 Your doctor will give you post-op instructions to ensure optimal healing.
 The healing process can take several months as the post of the implant fuses to the jaw bone through a process called osseointegration.